npm-simplified/simplified/docs/content.md

 #### @hooks:
 -- (filter) `getContent`(object: *contentData*, object: *contentTypeData*)

 Called whenever a content is retrieve from the database.
+This filter hook is fired to filter the content data object before returning.

 ###### Parameters:
--- (object) `content`
+-- (object) `contentData`

 The content object.

 -- (object) `contentTypeData`

-An object containing the content's content type data.
+An object containing the content type data.

+###### @returns:
+Returns the content object.

 ###### Sample Usage:
 ~~~~